 This course introduces the concepts, tools, and first principles of strategy formation and competitive analysis.
 It is concerned with managerial decisions and actions that materially affect the success and survival of business enterprises.
 The course focuses on the information, analyses, organizational processes, skills, and business judgment managers must use to design strategies, position their business and assets, and define firm boundaries.
 The goal: to learn how to maximize long-term profits or other strategic objectives in the face of uncertainty and competition.

-ADVISING FAMILY BUSINESS
+STRATEGIC CONSULTING FOR FAMILY BUSINESS

 This course introduces the concepts, tools, and first principles of advising family businesses.
 It is concerned with how professional service advisors help family businesses make managerial decisions and actions that materially affect the success and survival of their business enterprises.
 The course focuses on the information, analyses, organizational processes, skills, and business judgments advisors to family businesses are expected to understand and apply.